Welcome to today's edition of the Rush 24-7 podcast.

 We don't have any more information than what I have just described.

-It is highly classified, it is not being shared.
+It is not being shared.

 But I don't want to go a step further and talk about what might or might not happen down the road with Iran.